 In August 2015, a new segment of the West Papio Trail was completed and opened for public use.
-Plans for the final connection of the south and north sections of the West Papio Trail will be designed in FY 2016, and construction will being following an agreement with the City of Omaha, and City of La Vista for construction, operations, and maintenance.
+Plans for West Papio Trail, Giles Road to Millard Ave are being designed, with constructed expected during 2018.

-South Omaha Trail, Phase 2 (Keystone to the Field Club Trails) is currently being construction with project management carried out by the City of Omaha Parks Department.
-Construction is expected to be completed in early 2016.
+South Omaha Trail, Phase 2 (Keystone to the Field Club Trails) is nearly completed.
+Project management has been carried out by the City of Omaha Parks Department, and the project is expected to be open for public use before the end of 2016.